selipot/hycom-oceantrack/README.md

-# hycom-global-drifters
+# hycom-oceantrack

-This repository contains:

-- `README.md` : this file.
+This repository accompanies [**HYCOM OceanTrack:  Integrated HYCOM Eulerian Fields and Lagrangian Trajectories Dataset**](https://registry.opendata.aws/hycom-global-drifters/index.html) which is available through the AWS Open Data program.
+It contains:

+- `data-bucket-descrition.md` : A description or *readme* file of the organization and structure of the dataset in the AWS S3 bucket [`hycom-global-drifters`]().

-- `tutorials/` : A collection of notebook tutorials to illustrate upossible ses for the dataset *Eulerian and Lagrangian near-surface velocity and sea surface height from one year of the global HYbrid Coordinate Ocean Model (HYCOM)*.
+- `tutorials/` : A collection of notebook tutorials to illustrate possible uses for the dataset.

+- `code/`: A collection of python scripts that were used to create this cloud-optimized dataset.
+For reference only.

 - `metadata-file.yaml` : The required YAML file for the [AWS Open Data Program](https://aws.amazon.com/opendata/).

-- `data-bucket-descrition.md` : A description of the organization and structure of the dataset in the AWS S3 bucket [`hycom-25-global`]().